Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 	- `LEN_OUT_delay_t`: number of outputdata per invoking;
 	- `LEN32b_PARA_delay_t`: number of inputdata per invoking;
 - **Kernel Inputs**:
-	- `para_const`: kernel_delay self-used structural parameters include focal coordinates 'focal_point_x' and 'focal_point_z', inverse speed of sound 'inverse_speed_of_sound' and so on.
-It's definition could be seen in L1/include/kernel_delay.hpp;
+	- `para_const`: kernel_delay self-used structural parameters include focal coordinates 'focal_point_x' and 'focal_point_z', inverse speed of sound 'inverse_speed_of_sound,' and so on.
+Its definition can be seen in L1/include/kernel_delay.hpp;
 	- `para_t_start`: Input array, where each element corresponds to the emission starting time of each scanline;
 	- `in_img_x`: The result of kernel_imagepoints in x-dimension;
 	- `in_img_z`: The result of kernel_imagepoints in z-dimension;
 - **Kernel Outputs**:
-	- `out_delay`: An array which represents our time delay per point to analyze;
+	- `out_delay`: An array that represents our time delay per point to analyze;

 Kernel name: `kernel_samples`